Satsaa/Nomodbot/misc/ideas.md

 - Custom categories per channel
 - Hints showing partial answer
 - Custom hints for hardcoded questions allowed

-## afk
-!afk [<message...>]

-Notify afk users with a custom message
-- !afk marks a user as afk until they write again in chat
-- Notify users that directly mention an afk user
-- Like: *mentioner* *afkuser* is afk(: *message*)
-- Should not notify if already done so recently (minimum lines between notifies? or time)
-- Don't notify a user that already received a notify?

 ## slots
 !slots \<bet>